 In June 2018, with rumours abounding that the Clock Cafe would have to be demolished, a series of new announcements were made.
 Firstly, the Clock Café demolition rumours were quashed.
 Then the Scarborough Borough Council announced that the incident was an “isolated wall movement that occurred in the spring behind the South Bay chalets”.
 It wasn’t a landslide, or a landslip.
 Overlooking my uncertainty over whether landslides and landslips are one and the same, perhaps it should simply be called a slope failure.

 Either way, in late November 2018, a new movement of soil behind the wall caused further collapse of the chalets, and the borough council decided to demolish them as a matter of urgency.
-In February 2019, it was reported that they would be coming down imminently, but I’ve not been down to check.
+In February 2019, it was reported that they would be coming down imminently, and they were demolished later that year.

 At the same time that the South Cliff chalets slope failure occurred, remediation works were about to begin, to try and stabilize the cliffs above the Spa Complex, a short distance to the north.
 This South Cliff Slope Stabilization Scheme was not set to include the Clock Café area, but instead try to secure the long-term stability of the gardens above the economically and historically important Spa area.
 As explained in an October 2016 consultancy report: